MicrosoftDocs/OfficeDocs-OfficeUpdates-pr.es-ES/OfficeUpdates/current-channel.md

 ### <a name="project"></a>Project

-- Se ha corregido un problema por el que los usuarios no podían quitar proyectos del grupo de recursos.
+- Se ha corregido un problema en el que los usuarios no podían quitar proyectos del grupo de recursos.

 ### <a name="word"></a>Word